SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

  <!-- Navbar ends here -->
 ```

 The navbar has two spans one which shows the name of our app and the secound which shows the amount of cUSD we have.
-The second span has an id of "balance" which will be later needed in our javascript file to render the actual celo balance.
+The second span has an id of "balance" which will be later needed in our javascript file to render the actual celo balance a user have.

 Up next we will be creating our hero where which is a background that tells the user what the app does.